puyacodes/pdcsc/README.md

 It can also be used to apply changesets on a custom database manually, making the database up-to-date with the lastest changes which can be a handy tool for support teams.

+# What does `pdcsc` do?
+- It manages a database repository containing `.sql` files.
+- It targets database schema management, not the data inside of a database.
+- It creates changeset scripts for modifications developers perform in each branch.
+- It assists in having a smooth and streamlined ci/cd workflow to update database of a product/project.
+- It provides a safe, smooth and automated mechanism to apply schema updates on `SQL Server` databases.
+- It is a tool best used in teams, but can be used by single developers as well.

+# What does not `pdcsc` do?
+- It does not merge `.sql` files and generate a single bundle to create the database together with all its objects.
+- It dos not work in an `Up/Down` mindset.
+It always works in an `Up` midset.
+- It does not have anything to do with a project's business logic.

+# Why not `Up/Down`?
+Lets accept this.
+Most of the time we are going `Up`.
+We go `Down` mostly in case of errors.

+Going back is a dangerous thing.
+It can lead to data loss.

+The way `pdcsc` works together with proper ci/cd scripts, ensures that database is updated without any errors.

+If we know we always are go up step by step and we are always safe, there is no need to go down.

 # Features

 - **Generate Changeset**: generates changeset based on committed changes detected in a branch.